UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw1-impcore-writeup.md

 ## A jumping-off point for your solution

-You will put your solutions in a file solution.imp, and you will write up your whole assignment in a README file.
-Templates for solution.imp and README are included when you create your github repository.
+You will put your solutions in a file solution.imp, and you will write an overview for the whole assignment in a README.md file.
+Templates for solution.imp and README.md are included when you create your github repository.

   * To turn the solution template into a real solution, follow these steps for each function: